hkirk/swtafp-slides/slides/01/01-intro.md

 - strong type system
 - easy to learn syntax
 - has access to .NET standard library
-- works with .Net
+- works with .NET
-- builds to .Net IL
+- builds to .NET IL
-- can do OO like programing in F#
+- OOP possible in F#

 ----